 Another factor in his favour is his ability to raise money.
 Trump is a very effective fundraiser and one of the most well-known people in the world.
 He has raised over $100m (£80m) since leaving office.

 But this does not mean the route to office will be plain sailing for Trump.
 At 76, he is considerably older than his 44-year-old Republican PartyAlso known as the Grand Old Party or GOP, it is one of the USA's two major political parties.
 Its first president was Abraham Lincoln.
 It sits on the right of the political spectrum. rival Ron DeSantisA Republican Party politician in Florida, USA known for his right-wing views..
 Meanwhile, an ongoing investigation into his business dealings could even lead to jail time.
-And for now, most major opinion polls show that, on average, Joe BidenThe president of the USA, elected in 2020. leads Trump by 2%.
+And for now, most major opinion polls show that, on average, Joe BidenAn American politician who was the 46th president of the United States from 2021 to 2025. leads Trump by 2%.

 Yes: Trump stands a very good chance of winning.
 He is still very popular with the Republican base and he has a strong fundraising operation.